 Prepare for floods

-Although the current flood forecast is generally mild to moderate, Extension Climatologist Mark Seeley reminds Minnesotans to watch for updates and be prepared for the less predictable flash flooding that often occurs in spring and summer.
+Although the current flood forecast is generally mild to moderate, Extension Climatologist Mark Seeley reminds Minnesotans to watch for updates and be prepared for the less predictable flash flooding that can occur from spring through fall.

 Table of contents